Chapter 1: Foundations

 Surface these:

-The best standups have problems.
-That's the point.
+The best standups have problems in them.
+That is the point.

 4. Team Over Individual